azavtyr/notes/docs/homelab/pihole-unbound-setup.md

     * Domain: `dns.yourdomain.com`
     * Forward Hostname / IP: the IP of the Pi-hole container's host
     * Forward Port: `80`
+1. Under the SSL tab:
+    * Choose the existing certificate from the dropdown
-1. Enable SSL and request a Let's Encrypt certificate.
+    * Enable Force SSL and optionally HTTP/2.

 > Now you can access Pi-hole via `https://dns.yourdomain.com`.